Welcome to this new article,

 The goal is to find at least a balance on which you can progress regularly.

-Of course, feel free to share this article with your friends, or anyone who might be interested.
+Of course, feel free to share this article with your friends, or anyone else who might be interested.

 See you soon, take care of yourself.